empathic-ai/altimit/README.md

 Features of Altimit include:

-• Automatic Replication: Describe the data you want replicated and Altimit handles the rest.
+• <b>Automatic Replication</b>: Describe the data you want replicated using attributes.
+Altimit handles the rest.
 ```C#
 [AType]
 public class User